Cacimo-Data/rok-top1k-power/README.md

 ## Additional Info

+### Configuration

+A configuration file is offered.
+The available settings are:

+* `ConfigSavePath := 'Output'` -- The folder in which to save screenshots and output files.
+* `ExtraGovernorsFile := 'extra-names.txt` -- The name of a file to capture extra governors who are not in the top 1000 list.
+* `Delay := 400` -- The default time to wait (ms) for the ROK between-screen animations to finish.
+This value is not used everywhere in the code and is set to be as fast as possible without affecting accuracy.

 ### Extra Governors

-Create a file called **extra-names.txt** in the same folder as the **ROK Screenshots.ahk** script.
+Create a file called **extra-names.txt** in the same folder as the **ROK Screenshots.ah** script.
 The governor names in there will be searched one by one to capture the statsistics after the top 1000 governors are captured.

 * You may optionally choose to start with someone other than the first governor.
 This may be used for recovery should something go wrong. **Back up the output CSV file before restarting halfway through, It will wipe create the fine anew!**
 * The starting governor box waits 10 seconds and then automatically continues for unattended operations.
 * To skip the top 1000 completely, enter 9999 in the text entry box

-### Configuration

-A configuration file is offered, but there is nothing to change there.
-The default delay is not used everywhere in the code and has been already set to be as fast as possible without affecting accuracy.
+You may process only the extra governors by starting the `Screenshot Extra Names.ahk` script.
+Note, this script will create a file named **Statistics-Extra-YYYY-MM-DD.csv**  in the output folder and will not append to the usual **Statistics-YYYY-MM-DD.csv** file.

 ### Performance